Are you eligible?

 Homeless Assistance Program (HAP)

-HAP provides financial assistance to families and individuals who meet HUD's definitions of homelessness (above) as well as those who are facing immediate eviction.
+HAP provides financial assistance to families and individuals who meet HUD's definitions of homelessness and/or who are facing immediate eviction.
 Participants must meet the following criteria to be eligible for HAP services:

 Income must be sufficient to cover rent, utilities, and basic living expenses